 What is the Solidarity Fund?

-With Phase II, the Coalition seeks to provide emergency financial supports to organizations that serve people who are experiencing homelessness in King County.
+The Coalition seeks to provide emergency financial supports to organizations that serve people who are experiencing homelessness in King County.
 The Coalition is looking to fill in the system gaps where the current COVID-19 related funding streams do not provide clear or obtainable options.
 These funds are not designed to support core operational functions.
 Instead, the Coalition is looking to provide micro-aid to help address emergent health and safety related issues caused by the ongoing pandemic conditions.

 Donate to our Solidarity Fund:

 Select “Solidarity Fund” on our donation page as the gift designation.

 What can funds be used for?

 Funds are intended to support programming and direct services, or bolster internal operations to respond effectively to the COVID-19 pandemic.
 Tell us what you need to do your work.

 We will consider requests to fund tangible goods, supplies, and direct services up to $5,000.
 Requests over $5,000 will be considered on a case-by-case basis as our funding pool allows.